 In February 2020, the Company completed an equity offering of its common stock pursuant to a shelf registration statement on Form S-3, which was filed on August 6, 2019 and declared effective by the SEC on August 21, 2019.
-The Company sold an aggregate of 10,299,769 shares of common stock at a price of \$4.15 per share.
+The Company sold an aggregate of 10,299,769 shares of common stock at a price of \$4.15 per share, including 1,299,769 shares pursuant to the underwriters' option to purchase additional shares of common stock.
 Net proceeds from the equity offering were approximately \$39.9 million after deducting underwriting discounts and commissions as well as other public offering expenses.

-In June 2020, the Company completed an equity offering of its common stock pursuant to the shelf registration statement noted above.
-The Company sold an aggregate of 7,400,000 shares of common stock at a price of \$2.72 per share.
-Net proceeds from the equity offering were approximately \$18.8 million after deducting underwriting discounts and commissions as well as other public offering expenses.
-In July 2020, the underwriters fully exercised their option to purchase additional shares of common stock from the Company as discussed in Note 13, "Subsequent Events".
+In June 2020, the Company completed an equity offering of its common stock pursuant to the Shelf.
+The Company sold an aggregate of 8,510,000 shares of common stock at a price of \$2.72 per share, including 1,110,000 shares pursuant to the underwriters' option to purchase additional shares which was fully exercised in July 2020.
+Net proceeds from the equity offering were approximately \$21.6 million after deducting underwriting discounts and commissions as well as other public offering expenses.